Zicky Dice: Early life

+Professional wrestling career

-Dice was trained in the Black and Brave Wrestling Academy by Seth Rollins and Marek Brave.
-Then, he participated in a tournament to crown the revived NWA World Television Championship, defeating Caleb Konley in the first round but being defeated by Dan Maff in the second round.
+He participated in a tournament to crown the revived NWA World Television Championship, defeating Caleb Konley in the first round but being defeated by Dan Maff in the second round.
 He would win the title on January 26, at NWA Powerrr (aired on March 3) when he defeated Ricky Starks.
-During the COVID-19 pandemic, the NWA entered in a hiatus and Dices contract was set to expire on December.
+During the COVID-19 pandemic, the NWA entered in a hiatus and Dice's contract was set to expire on December.
 Dice would lose the title against Elijah Burke during a United Wrestling Network event and left NWA.

-On June 8, 2021, Dice appeared at AEW Dark, where he lost against Lance Archer.
 After leaving the NWA, Dice would sign a contract with Impact Wrestling.
-He made his debut on September 1, joining Brian Myers stable Learning Tree.
+He made his debut on September 1, 2021, joining Brian Myers' stable Learning Tree and later with Johnny Swinger.
+In July 2023, it was reported that Dice had "finished up" in Impact.

-After a falling out with Myers and the disbanding of the Learning Tree in 2022, Dice then aligned himself with Johnny Swinger as a student of "Swinger's Dungeon" (Swinger's wrestling school).
+In September 2023, Dice returned to the NWA, winning a Fatal Four-Way to earn a match against Mims for the vacant NWA World Television Championship.